yatesco/seafile-docs/README.md

 ## About this manual

-The "source code" of this manual is hosted on Github https://github.com/haiwen/seafile-docs
+The "source code" of this manual is hosted on GitHub https://github.com/haiwen/seafile-docs

 ## Contact information